 5 Place in the oven and cook for 10 minutes, or until cheese is bubbly.

 Use a metal spatula to serve.

-Serve with thinly sliced iceberg lettuce that has been seasoned with vinegar and salt (no oil), guacamole or avocado slices, and sour cream.
+Serve with thinly sliced iceberg lettuce that has been seasoned with vinegar and salt (no oil), chopped red onions that have soaked for at least half an hour in vinegar and water, guacamole or avocado slices, and sour cream.
 Garnish with cilantro.